alekbj16/UltraSound/README.md

 # UltraSound
-UltraSound sensor activation used for self-driving robot project
+UltraSound sensor activation used for self-driving robot project (arduino)